tytydraco/yessleep/out/Bellhaven_Woods__2__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "Do you think that’s linked to the annex?"
 I said.

 "It has to be," she agreed.
-"They basically built the hospital around it”

 I looked at my cereal, which had gone soft.